dcooperdalrymple/pi-octotrack/README.md

 * libasound2
 * librtmidi-dev
+* libsndfile1-dev

 ## Installation

-On Unix systems, ensure that all dependencies are met by typing `sudo apt-get install libasound2 librtmidi-dev` in the terminal.
+On Unix systems, ensure that all dependencies are met by typing `sudo apt-get install libasound2 librtmidi-dev libsndfile1-dev` in the terminal.
 Then, type `make` in the top level directory to compile the program.